sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-events/events.md

   - Time that the event occurred in seconds since the Unix epoch
 - `event_id`
   - Universally unique identifier (UUID) for the event
+- `sequence`
+  - The event sequence number, automatically set and updated by the agent.

 ## Use event data